jtoppins/dct/doc/04-api/assets/region.md

  * _value:_ boolean
  * _default:_ true

-Specified if an airspace object is created over this region.
-Airspace objects are used as navigation points and CAP stations in mission assignment.
+Set to false if an airspace object should not be created over this region.
+Airspace objects are used as navigation points and analysis points for airspace combat.
+The default radius of an automatically generated airspace is 50 nautical miles.

+[1]: ../../../src/dct/enum.lua